 We may use a bank statements and third party account aggregation service provider.
 By obtaining from you access to your internet banking, our third party service provider will access your personal information for the purpose of providing your personal and business bank account information to us.
 We will obtain the last six months bank transactions from the relevant bank account on the date you apply for a loan, in addition to further ongoing bank transactions for the term of the loan, for the purpose of assessing any future loan application.
 We note that your bank’s terms may prohibit you from sharing your login, so you agree to appoint our third party service provider as your agent to access your internet banking on your behalf solely for this purposes and you consent to our ongoing access to this information for the term of the loan and the purposes outlined above.

-The New Zealand and Australian Privacy Acts both protect your sensitive information, such as health information that’s collected on insurance or hardship applications.
+The Australian Privacy Acts both protect your sensitive information, such as health information that’s collected on insurance or hardship applications.
 If we need to obtain this type of information, we will ask for your consent, except where otherwise permitted by law.

 3. How do we use your information?

 In many circumstances, we will collect the above information primarily from you (or from someone who is representing or assisting you).
 However, there are certain instances in which we will collect information about you from third parties where it is unreasonable or impracticable to collect it directly from you.
 For example, even where your application is for credit, we may collect information about you from a business which provides information about commercial credit worthiness for the purpose of assessing your application.

 - Establish your identity and assess applications for products and services.

 - Price and design our products and services.

 - Administer our products and services and generally carry out our business functions and activities.

 - Manage our relationship with you, including fulfilling our obligations and exercising our rights under any agreement with you.